Orange-OpenSource/hurl/docs/manual/hurl.md

 Tell Hurl to not handle sequences of /../ or /./ in the given URL path.
 Normally Hurl will squash or merge them according to standards but with this option set you tell it not to do that.

+### --progress-bar {#progress-bar}

+Display a progress bar in test mode.
+The progress bar is displayed only in interactive TTYs.
+This option forces the progress bar to be displayed even in non-interactive TTYs.

+This is a cli-only option.

 ### -x, --proxy <[PROTOCOL://]HOST[:PORT]> {#proxy}

 Use the specified proxy.